zhangzhizhongz3/CppPrimer/ch06/README.md

 ## Exercise 6.34

-When the recursion termination condition becomes `var != 0`, two situations can happen : case 1 : If the argument is positive, recursion stops at 0.
-This is exactly what @shbling pointed out. case 2 : if the argument is negative, recursion would never stop.
+When the recursion termination condition becomes `var != 0`, two situations can happen : case 1 : If the argument is positive, recursion stops at 0. case 2 : if the argument is negative, recursion would never stop.
 As a result,a stack overflow would occur.

 ## Exercise 6.35